Issue Date: 06/03/2019

 - After the meeting, the supervisor must provide a copy of the positive corrective action form to the employee and forward a copy of the form to Employee Relations, either directly to the Employee Relations Specialist or to AskHR@case.edu.

 - Employees who receive a verbal warning may not transfer or be promoted for one (1) month following the verbal warning, absent being granted an Exception to Transfer.
 Employees who receive a written warning or suspension may not transfer or be promoted for one (1) year following the written warning or suspension, absent being granted an Exception to Transfer.
 Regardless of whether the Exception to Transfer is granted, new supervisors may be informed of any current PCA.

-- If the employee does not successfully complete the positive corrective action in the time given, the supervisor is responsible for initiating the most appropriate corrective action that addresses the continued performance issues.
+- If the employee's issues continue, the supervisor identifies new issues, or the employee does not successfully complete tasks or trainings identified in the positive corrective action in the time given (if applicable), the supervisor is responsible for initiating the most appropriate corrective action that addresses the continued performance issues.
+They should reach out to Employee Relations with a draft of the PCA.
 The supervisor will conduct a second positive corrective action meeting with the employee in the presence of Employee Relations.

 Types of Suspensions